vknowable/knowable-blog/_posts/2023-02-25-bootstrapping-namada-privacy.md

 ### Regulatory Risks

-If Namada proves to be a reliable place to deposit and withdraw Ethereum assets, we imagine that the next challenge will be a regulatory one.
-What distinguishes Namada from Tornado Cash?
+If Namada proves to be a reliable place to deposit and withdraw Ethereum assets, I imagine that the next challenge will be a regulatory one.
+What distinguishes Namada from Tornado Cash, in a regulatory sense?
 If Namada proves to be truly open, secure, private, and censorship resistant, why wouldn’t eg. the North Korean hacker group, Lazerus, use Namada to obfuscate ill-gotten funds?
-They reportedly used Tornado Cash to make the funds stolen from the Harmony bridge exploit less traceable, which resulted in OFAC sanctions on Tornado Cash from the US Treasury [links].
+They reportedly used Tornado Cash to make the funds stolen from the Harmony bridge exploit less traceable, which resulted in [OFAC sanctions on Tornado Cash](https://en.wikipedia.org/wiki/Tornado_Cash) from the US Treasury and, shortly afterward, the [arrest of Alexey Pertsev](https://www.fiod.nl/arrest-of-suspected-developer-of-tornado-cash/).
 Circle froze the USDC that was deposited in Tornado cash contracts.
+Alexey is [reportedly still being jailed](https://twitter.com/AP_Abacus/status/1626572972495437824), having been jailed in the Netherlands for nearly 7 months without formal charges.

 What happens to the funds of Namada depositors if they’re mingled with stolen funds controlled by US-sanctioned entities?
 We're looking forward to exploring how digital asset privacy guarantees can coexist with different legal and executive jurisdictions.

 <img src="https://github.com/vknowable/knowable-blog/blob/master/images/leviathan.png?raw=true">